FunbiOyede/rest-nigeria/README.md

 ### Usage

-All responses will return data in json.
+All responses will return data in json format.

 #### Nigeria